 One thing you could try is to remove any previous pairings you have on the computer.
 Each time the micro:bit is programmed via USB it erases any previous information on pairing.
 However, the computer often remembers previous parings to micro:bits and tries to re-establish them.
 As such you will need to initiate a fresh pairing each time.

-If you are using Scratch link in a school environment, you may need to enable this URL and port within your Firewall
+If you are using a proxy server within a school environment, you may need to exclude the scratch link URL and port from using the proxy

 Other ways to interact with Scratch and micro:bit